Reviews You Can Rely On

 Credit: Jessica Haist

-So, those are the durability issues.
+Those are the durability issues.
 Maintenance is another consideration to take into account.
-This system comes with a syringe that is used to push dirty water back through the system.
-If you are traveling in areas with silty or heavily contaminated water, the flow rate of the filter will be compromised after a few uses.
+This system comes with a syringe to push dirty water back through the system, also known as a backflush.
+If you are traveling in areas with silty or heavily contaminated water, the filter's flow rate will be compromised after a few uses.
 The syringe needs to be carried (with all its component parts) so that you can backflush the system each time you use it.
 This doesn't take long; simply load it onto the end and push air through the system to clean it up.
-Voila…an easy-to-maintain system.
-Of all the Sawyer systems out there, this is the most durable and the easiest to maintain.
+Voila… an easy-to-maintain system.
+Despite our previous comments, we think this is the most durable and easiest to maintain out of all the Sawyer systems out there.
 While it seems like a lot, maintenance and durability issues are super easy to mitigate, especially when you know the failure points before buying this product.
 All filters require at least some maintenance and care.

 Treatment Time

 Treatment time varies depending on how you use the Squeeze.
-There are a couple of different ways to collect and filter water, which adds to the versatility of this awesome system.
-Of all the Sawyer products we've tested, including the Micro and the Mini, treatment time and the flow rate are better and, quite frankly, pretty impressive.
+There are a couple of different ways to collect and filter water, which adds to the versatility of this system.
+Of all the Sawyer products we've tested, including the Micro and the Mini, treatment time and the flow rate are better and, quite frankly, pretty impressive for this type of system.

-The first and most popular way to treat water is by collecting the water in the provided bags and squeezing it through the filter.
+The first and most popular way to treat water is by collecting it in the provided bags and squeezing it through the filter into another water bottle.
 In this form of filtration, we measured the flow rate by filling up one of the provided bags and squeezing one liter of water through the filter.
-After three tests, we learned that this larger filtration system filters one liter of water in approximately 40 seconds!
-This is super fast in comparison to the time it takes the smaller Sawyer products and hand pumps out there.
+After averaging three separate tests, we found that this larger system filters one liter of water in approximately 40 seconds.
+This is relatively fast compared to the time it takes the smaller Sawyer products and other hand pumps.
 As a result, treatment time in Squeeze mode is pretty awesome.
 Easy and fast for on-trail practicality.

 sawyer squeeze - the sawyer squeeze provides instant drinking water.